 The separation from Siloti was cruel.
 George Istomin did his best to express his gratitude and tried to explain that it was time for his son to continue his education in a more formal setting.
-Alexandre Siloti’s reaction was very noble.
+Alexander Siloti’s reaction was very noble.
 He gave Eugene a photo with a touching dedication, and wished him every success.
 However, in his heart of hearts, he was devastated because he was sure that Eugene was the great talent he had been expecting for so long, and that, under his tutelage, he would have become one of the greatest pianists of his day.
 It was also utterly heartbreaking to have this young boy who had become a part of their family taken away from them.
 Many years later, Kyriena admitted that she and her father had never forgiven Eugene’s parents.

 In the past, when he was teaching Sergei Rachmaninoff, Siloti was a supporter of the traditional approach which involved long and tedious technical practice.
 However, personal experience caused him to change his mind.
 Kyriena Siloti was surprised to see that her father practiced much less than any other pianist and never stayed at the piano for more than half an hour at a time, saying that he was tired.
 She pointed out to him that she herself was not tired after half an hour!
 He replied: “It’s because you don’t practice, you only play”.
 By this time, he was persuaded that quality of practice was much more important than quantity.
 It was this conviction that drove his pedagogical approach and explained why he required Istomin to spend so little time at the piano.
-It would be fascinating to see what would have happened if Istomin had stayed with Siloti!
+It would be fascinating to see what would have happened if Istomin had stayed on with Siloti!